Chandu-Sasidharan/bio-baum-bauer/README.md

 npm run dev            # starts Vite on :3000
 ```

-`npm run build` emits static assets to `dist/` which the production Dockerfile serves with Caddy.
+`npm run build` emits static assets to `dist/` which the production Dockerfile serves with nginx.

 ## Database, Migrations & Admin